tanish-0909/PokeWar-hackathon/README.md

 - **Documentation:** Every function and script includes clear docstrings and inline comments explaining intent and logic.

 ### Repository Structure
+- `Data Generation scripts`
   - `image_gen.py`: Synthetic image creation pipeline
   - `augment_composites.py`: Image Data augmentation scripts
   - `prompt_gen.py`: Order text generation logic
-- `models/`: All model definition and training code
-- `utils/`: Some other codes used for background pre-processing and other tasks
 - `final_processing.py`: Output post-processing and coordinate extraction
+- `complete_pipeline.py`: complete end to end pipeline which takes the test images and prompts as input and gives center containing csv as output
 - `check_sub.py`: Visualization/QA script

 ### Running Instructions to be completed
-1. Clone the repository and install requirements:
+1. Clone the repository and install requirements from requirements.txt
+2. Install the test images and prompts from the kaggle competition: https://www.kaggle.com/competitions/the-poke-war-hackathon-ai-guild-recuritment-hack
+3. Install the model weights from drive link here (only available for 8 more months, till May 2026):
+4. ensure you set correct paths in the `complete_pipeline.py`
+5. Run complete_pipeline.py